 It’s also very easy to cook.
 You just start it in the oven at a high temperature to get good browning on the outside of the roast, and then cook it at a lower temperature to make sure the meat in the center doesn’t get over cooked.
 There’s usually something for everyone with this roast.
 The ends are well done for those who can’t tolerate pink.
 The center should be a vibrant rare for those of us who must have our beef rare.

 A full rack of prime beef is 7 ribs, which will easily serve 14 to 16 people.
 A full rack will not fit in my oven, so when I’m feeding a crowd, I cut the roast in half (3 ribs on one roast and 4 ribs on the other) and cook them in separate ovens.
 As for estimating how big a roast you’ll need, the butchers I’ve talked to say to estimate 2 people for every rib.
 In my experience, that’s a LOT of meat!
-If you want to error on the generous side, with plenty of leftovers, 2 people per rib is a good guideline.
-If you have plenty of food you are serving in addition to the prime rib, you may want to make a little less.
+For the roasts we get, and given that we are serving a lot of food in addition to the roast, 3 people per rib is fine.
+If you want to error on the generous side, with plenty of leftovers, aim for 2 people per rib.

 Note that just because you are ordering a “prime” rib, it doesn’t mean that you are getting USDA Prime.
 Most “prime ribs” we get from market are actually USDA Choice quality.
 If you want USDA Prime prime rib, which has more fat marbling throughout the meat, and which can easily cost 50% more per pound, you will likely need to special order it from your butcher.